Spoertm/DiscordEmoteExtractor/README.txt

  |____/|_|___/\___\___/|_|  \__,_|_____|_| |_| |_|\___/ \__\___|_____/_/\_\\__|_|  \__,_|\___|\__\___/|_|

-This is a tool that helps you get mass-extract Discord emotes with ease, rather than having to painstakingly do it by hand for every emote.
+This is a tool that helps you mass-extract Discord emotes with ease, rather than having to painstakingly do it by hand for every emote.